KOYY

 KOYY (93.7 FM, "Y94") is a radio station broadcasting a Top 40 (CHR) format serving the Fargo-Moorhead metropolitan area.
 It first began broadcasting in 1965.
 The station is currently owned by Midwest Communications.
 All the offices and studios are located at 1020 S. 25th Street in Fargo, while its transmitter is located near Amenia.

 History

-The station signed on in 1965 as WDAY-FM with a beautiful music format.
-On January 1, 1983, the station changed to a Top 40 format, and broadcast commercial-free for the first several months.
+The station signed on in February 28, 1965 as WDAY-FM with a beautiful music format.
+On January 1, 1983, the station changed to a Top 40 format as "Y94", and broadcast commercial-free for the first several months.
 It was owned by Forum Communications, along with WDAY and WDAY-TV.
-For a period in the early 1990s, the station adopted a soft adult contemporary format and was renamed "Mix 93.7".
-It later reverted to the Y94 name, and was sold to James Ingstad of Fargo in 1996, and sold to Clear Channel in 2000, along with several other radio stations in the area.
+For a period in the early 1990s, the station adopted a hot adult contemporary format, and was renamed "Mix 93.7" on February 11, 1993.
+It later reverted to the "Y94" name and the Top 40/CHR format on February 15, 1996.
+The station was sold to James Ingstad of Fargo that same year, and sold to Clear Channel in 2000, along with several other radio stations in the area.